Golang debugging

 }

-When we run this with go run main.go we want it to double the numbers we pass but for some reason we’re getting different results.
+we want it to double the numbers we pass but for some reason we’re getting different results.

-We will also need a go.mod for Delve to run so also perform a go mod init from this directory.
+for Delve to run so also perform a go mod init

-debug it
+debug it⌗

 To get started from the project directory